-Snorkeling is, on the whole, a fairly safe pastime, however, accidental drowning is one of the leading causes of death amongst tourists in Hawaii.
-On average on tourist, a week dies in Hawaii, often from drowning.
+Snorkeling is, on the whole, a fairly safe pastime, however, accidental drowning is one of the leading causes of death among tourists in Hawaii.
+On average, one tourist a week dies in Hawaii, often from drowning.
 We say this not to scare you out of the water, but to take proper precautions and be wary of the potential dangers.
 Our Hawaii Snorkeling Safety tips should help you keep safe and sound when snorkeling in most places in Hawaii.

 Hawaii is not Disneyland, it is a wild and rugged place and at times the serine ocean can turn on you in a very scary way.
-Take a look at the below video, we were snorkeling safely that morning, a front rolled in and this happened, snorkeling in this would not be fun!
+Take a look at the below video, we were snorkeling safely that morning, and a front rolled in and this happened, snorkeling in this would not be fun!

 As we said, this is not meant to scare you or be an overtly “nanny state” type website.
 Over 8 Million people visit the Islands every year and the vast majority leave with nothing but fantastic memories and lighter wallets.
 This guide is meant to ensure you are one of those.